Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Introduction

-In this study, we have identified the minimal Hilbert space necessary to estimate the poles of the scattering matrix based on first principles.
-The physical picture is clear: it primarily involves bulk Bloch waves propagating in the $z$-direction within the slab.
-There may be one or multiple such waves, and in the background medium that the slab is surrounded by, an equal number of diffraction orders should be considered to satisfy the boundary conditions and eventually form a resonant mode.
-Using this framework, we rigorously derive the complex energy bands through perturbation theory, presenting a general form for the imaginary parts in addition to the real parts.
-Due to the negative semi-definiteness of the imaginary part, it depends on the asymptotic parameter of the perturbation in a $\delta^2$ manner, with the proportionality coefficient $C(\textbf{k}_{||})$ (or $C(q)$ for some specified direction) determined solely by the lattice type, the size in the $z$-direction, and the Bloch wavevector, analogous to a structure factor.
-We find that $C(q)$ has well-defined zeros corresponding to bound states in the continuum (BICs) \cite{neum29, fried85, hsu13}.
-Thus, BICs arise from the breaking of continuous into discrete translational symmetry and can be treated as fixed points that are resistant to periodic potential perturbations.
-In addition to accidental BICs resulting from the interaction between two Bloch waves, we further discover that interactions among three Bloch waves can give rise to conventional Friedrich--Wintgen BICs \cite{fried85} and symmetry-protected BICs \cite{fan02}.
-The existence of Friedrich--Wintgen BICs is analytically demonstrated and identified near the crossing points of energy bands.
+In this study, the minimal Hilbert space required to estimate the poles of the scattering matrix is identified from first principles.
+The physical picture is straightforward: the process is primarily governed by bulk Bloch waves propagating in the $z$-direction within the slab.
+One or multiple such waves may be present, and in the background medium surrounding the slab, an equal number of diffraction orders must be considered to satisfy the boundary conditions and ultimately form resonant modes.
+The waves in the background medium, corresponding to different diffraction orders with either real or imaginary $k_z$ in the $z$-direction, act as open or closed channels in the scattering-matrix formalism.
+Therefore, the number of scattering channels is equal to the dimension of Hilbert space or the number of bulk Bloch waves.

+Using this framework, the complex energy bands are rigorously derived using perturbation theory, yielding a general expression for the imaginary parts in addition to that for the real parts.
+Owing to its negative semidefiniteness, the imaginary component depends on the asymptotic perturbation parameter in a $\delta^2$ manner, with the proportionality coefficient $C(\textbf{k}_{||})$ (or $C(q)$ for a specified direction) determined solely by the lattice type, the slab thickness in the $z$-direction, and the Bloch wavevector, analogous to the role of the structure factor.
+It is found that $C(q)$ possesses well-defined zeros corresponding to BICs.
+Thus, BICs arise from the breaking of continuous translational symmetry into discrete translational symmetry and can be treated as fixed points that are robust against perturbations of the periodic potential.
+In addition to accidental BICs arising from the interaction of two Bloch waves, interactions among three Bloch waves are shown to give rise to conventional Friedrich--Wintgen BICs \cite{fried85} and symmetry-protected BICs \cite{fan02}.
+The existence of Friedrich--Wintgen BICs is analytically demonstrated and identified in the vicinity of energy-band crossing points.